The Atheist Bible, CC-BY Fabian M. Suchanek

 Some people find peace in such words. © Jehova’s Witnesses in “Watchtower 2/2019”, fair use for commentary

 The first of these salutary features of religion is the belief in supernatural entities that care for us.
 In the Abrahamic religions, this is a loving god.
-In the other religions, these can be the spirits, benevolent deities, or the souls of the deceased.
+In other religions, these can be the spirits, benevolent deities, or the souls of the deceased.
 Having such entities around is very comforting.
-As the American author Marshall Brain has argued, the idea that God is listening to and responding to you individually can be tremendously satisfying.
-It means that you are special in God’s eyes22.
-Scientists, too, suspect that the belief in a personal transcendental force that loves and cares about humans contributes to personal well-being, by advancing a generally optimistic worldview.2 One hypothesis is that God functions as an attachment figure — taking a role that is similar to the parent of a child.
+As American author Marshall Brain has argued, the idea that God is listening and responding to you individually can be tremendously satisfying.
+It means that you are special in God’s eyes36.
+Scientists, too, suspect that the belief in a personal transcendental force that loves and cares about humans contributes to personal well-being by advancing a generally optimistic worldview.2 One hypothesis is that God functions as an attachment figure — taking a role that is similar to the parent of a child.
 This figure constitutes a safe haven in crisis and a secure base for exploration.
-Indeed, more secure attachment to God has been associated with greater life satisfaction, agreeableness, religious symbolic immortality, positive affect, as well as with less negative affect, neuroticism, loneliness, anxiety, depression, and physical illness1.
+Indeed, more secure attachment to God has been associated with greater life satisfaction, agreeableness, religious symbolic immortality, positive affect, as well as a less neuroticism, loneliness, anxiety, depression, and physical illness12.

 And Atheists?